List of BanG Dream! characters: Ako Udagawa

 Ako Udagawa (宇田川 あこ, Udagawa Ako) is the drummer of Roselia and younger sister to Tomoe, whom she admires a lot and shares a passion of goth and punk fashion with.
 She is a second-year student at Haneoka, making her the youngest and shortest member in the band.
 She plays a burgundy DW double bass drum kit.
 She is known to often have chūnibyō tendencies, which could be the result of the time she spent playing games online.
 She is best friends with bandmate Rinko, whom she met through the online game Neo Fantasy Online.
 Outside of the band, she is classmates with Rokka and Asuka, and is also a member of her school's dance club.

-Prior to Roselia's formation, Ako was a fan of Yukina who frequently attended her solo performances.
-She attempts to join Yukina's new band, but is constantly turned down until Lisa convinces Yukina to let her audition.
-When Roselia disappoints at Sweet Music Shower and Yukina reverts to her strict nature, Ako is the first to point out the band's discord.
-With motivation from Tomoe, she and Rinko work together to reunite the band.
-Although Ako greatly admires Tomoe, the older sister finds herself discontent with Ako's continually-improving drumming as she starts to feel unneeded.
-When the two discuss the matter, Ako explains she took up drumming and joined the dance club to follow in Tomoe's footsteps, convincing Tomoe to not disclose her concerns as she wants to continue being Ako's inspiration.

 She is voiced by Megu Sakuragawa, who co-hosts Radio Shout! with Kudō.
 Julia Traber voices Ako in the dub.